 Study at NUspace, a $95 million state-of-the-art education precinct located in the heart of Newcastle, and only one block from the NSW Court House complex.
 Students can observe cases in tribunals, local courts, district courts and the Supreme Court on a daily basis.

 Connect with industry through practical placements, guest lectures and industry visits.
 The Law Students' Association (UNLSA) is at the heart of the student community and allows you to form relationships to help you at uni and beyond.

-Our graduates get jobs with 94.7% of Bachelor of Laws (Honours)/Diploma of Legal graduates employed within four months (Overall employment rate – 2018 Graduate Outcomes Survey).
+Our graduates get jobs with 88.9% of Laws (Honours)/Diploma of Legal Practice graduates employed within four months (Overall employment rate – 2019 Graduate Outcomes Survey).